 - normal pressure hydrocephalus (NPH)

 Communicating hydrocephalus can be challenging to distinguish from ventricular enlargement seen in patients with ex vacuo dilatation of the ventricles due to parenchymal volume loss.
 The third ventricle and temporal horns of the lateral ventricles are key to the diagnosis, as even in patients with significant ex vacuo dilatation, these regions are usually relatively preserved 1.

 Additionally often there is crowding of the sulci at the vertex and disproportionate widening of the Sylvian cisterns.
 See also: hydrocephalus versus atrophy.

 Treatment and prognosis

-Unlike many cases of obstructive noncommunicating hydrocephalus, were an endoscopic third ventriculostomy can by-pass the site of obstruction, in communicating hydrocephalus patients usually require CSF shunting, most commonly with a VP shunt.
+Unlike many cases of obstructive noncommunicating hydrocephalus, where an endoscopic third ventriculostomy can bypass the site of obstruction, in communicating hydrocephalus patients usually require CSF shunting, most commonly with a VP shunt.

 - 1. Brant WE, Helms CA. Fundamentals of Diagnostic Radiology.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781761352.
 Read it at Google Books - Find it at Amazon

 - 2. Kartal MG, Algin O. Evaluation of hydrocephalus and other cerebrospinal fluid disorders with MRI: An update.
 Insights Imaging.
 2014;5 (4): 531-41. doi:10.1007/s13244-014-0333-5 - Free text at pubmed - Pubmed citation